ServiceStackApps/HelloMobile/README.md

 }
 ```

-The difference between a **.NET Framework v4.7** and a **.NET Core 2.0** ASP.NET Core App is in [Server.NetCoreFx.csproj](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Server.NetCoreFx/Server.NetCoreFx.csproj) where it needs to reference **ServiceStack.Core** NuGet package to force using the **.NET Standard 2.0** version of ServiceStack which contains support for hosting ASP.NET Core Apps.
+The difference between a **.NET Framework v4.7** and a **.NET Core 2.0** ASP.NET Core App is in [Server.NetCoreFx.csproj](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Server.NetCoreFx/Server.NetCoreFx.csproj) where it needs to reference **ServiceStack.Core** NuGet package to force using the **.NET Standard 2.0** version of ServiceStack which contains the support for hosting ASP.NET Core Apps.

 ### [Server.AspNet](https://github.com/ServiceStackApps/HelloMobile/tree/master/src/Server.AspNet)